is both an advertising and documentary photographer known for his black and white candid shots. A master of Henri Cartier-Bresson’s “decisive moment”.

 “It’s about reacting to what you see, hopefully without preconception.
 You can find pictures anywhere.
 It’s simply a matter of noticing things and organizing them.
 You just have to care about what’s around you and have a concern with humanity and the human comedy. ”

 Erwitt spent his childhood in Milan, then emigrated to the US, via France, with his family in 1939.
 As a teenager living in Hollywood, he developed an interest in photography and worked in a commercial darkroom before experimenting with photography at Los Angeles City College.
 In 1948 he moved to New York and exchanged janitorial work for film classes at the New School for Social Research.

 Erwitt traveled in France and Italy in 1949 with his trusty Rolleiflex camera.
 In 1951 he was drafted for military service and undertook various photographic duties while serving in a unit of the Army Signal Corps in Germany and France.

 While in New York, Erwitt met Edward Steichen, Robert Capa and Roy Stryker.
-Stryker initially hired Elliott Erwitt to work for the Standard Oil Company and then document the city of Pittsburgh.
+Stryker initially hired Elliot Erwitt to work for the Standard Oil Company and then document the city of Pittsburgh.